eslamheshamm/thndr-nasdaq/README.md

 - React
 - TypeScript
-- Zustand for state management
-- Axios for API requests
 - Tailwind CSS for styling
-- React Infinite Scroll Component for infinite scrolling
 - Vitest for testing
+- React-query for data fetching

 ## Testing